jessehorne/dockbot/README.md

 DockBot
 ===

-A pirate-themed MMO for Discord.
+A pirate-themed text-based multiplayer game for Discord.

-*Don't worry, it's SFW!*
+Don't worry, it's **SFW!**

 ![DockBot Logo](./img/logo.png)

 # What is DockBot?
-DockBot gives users in your Discord server access to the Endless Seas, a watery realm with all the piratey goodness.
+DockBot gives users in your Discord server access to the *Endless Seas*, a watery realm with all kinds piratey goodness.
+You can kill, steal, and gamble it all.
 DockBot was inspired by DankMemer but quickly turned into it's own unique bot with a boat-y twist.
 With DockBot, your users will sail the seas in search for treasure, gamble their earnings and face their opponents in epic text-based action.
 Just watch out for the Royal Navy!

 ### Featuring...